-As shown in Figure 1, Slater includes a transfixation screw (25) comprising a head configured to abut the inner surface of the transfixation screw hole (unnumbered in Slater's drawings) and a shaft configured to contiguously extend through the first discrete bone (tibia 4), through the joint (2), and into the second discrete bone (talus 3).
-(EX1002, ¶114).
+As shown in Figure 1 below, Slater includes a transfixation screw (screw 25) comprising a head configured to abut the inner surface of the transfixation screw hole (unnumbered in Slater's drawings) and a shaft configured to contiguously extend through the first discrete bone (tibia 4), across the joint (2), and into the second discrete bone (talus 3).
+(EX1002, ¶¶144-145).